Distinguished Senior Fellow, World Resources Institute

-Frances Seymour is a Distinguished Senior Fellow at the World Resources Institute in Washington, DC, where she leads policy research on tropical forests and climate change.
-In December 2016, CGD published her book, Why Forests?
+Frances Seymour is a distinguished senior fellow at the World Resources Institute in Washington, D.C., where she leads policy research on tropical forests and climate change.
+In December 2016, CGD published her book, “Why Forests?
 Why Now?
-The Science, Economics, and Politics of Tropical Forests and Climate Change (co-authored by Jonah Busch), to promote the importance of forests to climate and development objectives, and the potential of results-based finance.
-Ms. Seymour also serves as Senior Adviser to the David and Lucile Packard Foundation, with a focus on halting deforestation and peatland conversion due to expansion of oil palm cultivation in Indonesia.
+The Science, Economics, and Politics of Tropical Forests and Climate Change” (co-authored by Jonah Busch), to promote the importance of forests to climate and development objectives, and the potential of results-based finance.
+Seymour also serves as senior adviser to the David and Lucile Packard Foundation, with a focus on halting deforestation and peatland conversion due to expansion of oil palm cultivation in Indonesia.

 From 2006 to 2012, Seymour served as director general of the Center for International Forestry Research (CIFOR), an international organization headquartered in Indonesia, and was awarded France’s Order of Agricultural Merit for her service there.
 Previously, she was the founding director of the Institutions and Governance Program at World Resources Institute, and served as director of development assistance policy at World Wildlife Fund.
 Early in her career, she spent five years as a program officer with the Ford Foundation in Indonesia.
 She holds an MPA in development studies from Princeton University, and a B.S. in zoology from the University of North Carolina at Chapel Hill.